Yasas1994/MGnify-assembly-downloader/README.md

 # MGnify-assembly-downloader
 Downloads all assemblies available on MGnify.
-Based on the original script by https://github.com/bastiaanvonmeijenfeldt
+Based on the original script by https://github.com/bastiaanvonmeijenfeldt to download data from MGnify databse using its API